stanislawbartkowski/bigjoin/README.md

 1. Create a simple dimension table containing a subset of values.
 1. Create a huge non-partitoned table.
 1. Run a join query for non-partitioned table and dimension table and get the execution time.
-1. Create a huge partitoned table.
+1. Create an indentical huge table but partitoned.
 1. Run identical join query for partitioned table and dimension table and get the execution time.
 1. The execution time for the second query should be much better.